pceeb/homework-9-acw414/README.md

 ### General

 #### 13. Give __at least two__ suggestions for ways to improve the GitHub page or the operation of the program.
-I think having more defined sections with bolded headers could improve the organization/readability of the readme I think making the intro a little less jargon-y could also help.
+I think having more defined sections with bolded headers could improve the organization/readability of the readme.
+I think making the intro a little less jargon-y could also help.
 But I know its a specific code for experts, so this probably isnt important.
 Maybe just include some paragraphs in the intro to break it up
 :)